 FDIC Announces Advisory Committee on Community Banking Meeting

-The Federal Deposit Insurance Corporation (FDIC) today announced that it will hold a meeting of the Advisory Committee on Community Banking on Thursday, November 5.
-Senior staff will discuss and provide updates on the FDIC's Community Banking Initiative, the Economic Growth and Regulatory Paperwork Reduction Act (EGRPRA) regulatory review, risk management emerging trends and risks, deposit insurance assessments, consumer protection and compliance rules, and cyber security issues.
-There will also be a presentation by senior staff from the Financial Crimes Enforcement Network.
+The Federal Deposit Insurance Corporation (FDIC) today announced that it will hold a meeting of the Advisory Committee on Community Banking on Wednesday, July 20.
+Senior staff will discuss and provide updates on: fintech; millennials' perspectives on banking; FDIC's Community Banking Initiative; the Economic Growth and Regulatory Paperwork Reduction Act (EGRPRA) regulatory review; and consumer compliance issues.
+There will also be a presentation by FDIC senior staff on recent supervisory developments.

 Established in May 2009, the Advisory Committee on Community Banking discusses and provides input to the FDIC on a wide variety of topics, including current examination policies and procedures, credit and lending practices, deposit insurance assessments, insurance coverage, and regulatory compliance.